 - access data, reports and guidance on implementing new approaches.

-The collaborative - which will be supported by our national improvement lead, Dr Amar Shah, our director of the NCCMH Tom Ayers, our CCQI director Peter Thompson and an experienced team of QI Coaches - will begin in July 2021.
+The collaborative will be supported by our national improvement lead, Dr Amar Shah, our director of the NCCMH Tom Ayers, our CCQI director Peter Thompson and an experienced team of Quality Improvement Coaches.

 Each team that joins the collaborative will be allocated a skilled and experienced QI coach who will work with the team to test ideas to improve joy and wellbeing, collect data to understand the impact of changes and help them to overcome barriers in their work.